What is planned ignoring?

 In this situation, you could try simple breathing exercises while the banging is happening.
 But if you feel that you can’t ignore the behaviour if it gets worse, it’s better not to try ignoring it in the first place.

 Can you ignore the behaviour wherever it happens?

 If you ignore the behaviour in one place but not another, you’ll get more of the behaviour in the place you don’t want it.
 For example, if you ignore your child yelling at home but not at the supermarket, you might get more yelling at the supermarket.
 You could try planning ahead for the behaviour at the supermarket.

 Can you ignore the behaviour whenever it happens?

 This is crucial.
-If you ignore sometimes and not at other times, you can make it harder to change your child’s behaviour.
-Rewarding your child’s behaviour some of the time strengthens the behaviour more than if the behaviour is rewarded every time it happens.
-Planning ahead for your child’s behaviour and stress management for you can help.
+If you ignore behaviour only sometimes, it can be harder to change your child’s behaviour.
+Rewarding your child’s behaviour some of the time strengthens the behaviour more than if the behaviour is rewarded every time it happens – because your child has to work harder for the reaction.
+Planning ahead for your child’s behaviour and managing your own stress can help.